bbauska/zombiePolitics/README.md

 where speaking and acting human beings actually engage in critical dialogue, exer­ cise discriminating judgments, and address important social problems.
-Common sense is in effect an anti-politics because it removes questions of agency, governance, and critical thought from politics itself.
+Common sense is in effect an anti-politics because it removes questions of agency, governance, and critical thought from politics itself.</p>

-As part of the logic of plain speak, scapegoating rhetoric replaces the civic imag­ ination, and a brutalizing, calculating culture of fear, demonization, and criminal­ ization replaces judgment, emptying politics of all substantive meaning.
+<p>As part of the logic of plain speak, scapegoating rhetoric replaces the civic imag­
+ination, and a brutalizing, calculating culture of fear, demonization, and criminal­ ization replaces judgment, emptying politics of all substantive meaning.
 In this dis­ course, there are no social problems, only individual failings.
 Poverty, inadequate